ugol/ugol/content/project/pomodoro/index.md

 ---
 title: Pomodoro for Mac
-summary: the once very famous Pomodoro for Mac.
+summary: The once very famous Pomodoro for Mac.
 Been "Apple choice of the week" in GTD several times.
 tags:
 - pomodoro
 - GTD